1 / 10

 That design-led shift is very obvious inside, overall it’s an unfussy cabin, that’s built from some wonderful materials and there's some humour shown by the fun little Swedish flags stitched into in the seats’ seams.
 For quality the Volvo is right up there with the best of the premium rivals, and we’re including Audi among that list - it long leading the way in this segment.

 There’s good space too, with the S60 riding on a relatively long wheelbase, which is to the benefit of rear passenger accommodation, it being measurably roomier back there than most of its rivals.
+What something with even more space in the back?
+You'll need to check out the Volvo S90.

 That competition includes the BMW 3 Series, Audi A4 and Mercedes-Benz C-Class, as well as the Jaguar XE and Lexus IS.
 Upper mainstream rivals like the Alfa Romeo Giulia and Volkswagen Passat are also good alternatives, as are cars like the Mazda 6 and Skoda Superb.